-While this enough to put off anyone chewing on gum again, it’s also a hazard for the environment.
+While this is enough to put off anyone chewing on gum again, it’s also a hazard to the environment.

 Chewing gum takes a long time to degrade and if you’ve seen streets littered with the stuff you’ll know what I mean.
 The gum can make its way into our oceans and often ends up in the stomachs of fish and birds too.

 The good news is that there are plant-based alternatives which you can chew on instead.
 Or, you could choose to give it up entirely, which may be best for you and the planet!

 Most of us do this anyway, but if you’re not, you should be.
 If you’ve been on multiple long-haul flights, you’ll know that airlines offer free headphones.